-How to paint a night sky with soft edges and varying tonal values
+Looking at the Starry Night soft edges and varying tonal values

 This piece has a wonderful atmospheric quality to it.
 The artist created a lot of soft edges which help to make the bushes and trees that are silhouetted against the sky to feel like they are further off in the distance.